- The type of Intellectual Property (IP)

-The Australian Federal Government administers the registration of patent and trade marks attorneys through the Professional Standards Board for Patent and Trade Marks Attorneys.
+The Australian Federal Government administers the registration of patent and trade marks attorneys through the Trans Tasman IP Attorneys Board.
 Australian patent or trade marks attorneys must meet this Board’s stringent criteria.
-You can check registrations at the Board’s website: Professional Standards Board
+You can check registrations at the Board’s website: Trans Tasman IP Attorneys Board

 Does the patent or trade marks attorney belong to the Institute of Patent and Trade Mark Attorneys of Australia (IPTA)?

 IPTA represents patent and trade marks attorney professions in Australia and was established to promote improvements in laws and regulations relating to patents, trade marks, designs and copyrights.

 IPTA members must abide by the Institute’s Code of Conduct set out in a series of By-Laws and its Code of Ethics.

 What are the patent attorney’s technical qualifications?

 Registered Australian patent attorneys must hold a university degree or diploma in a field of technology that contains potentially patentable subject matter.

 You should assess the relevance of an attorney’s technical qualification in the field of your invention.

 In which areas of technology does the patent or trade marks attorney normally practice, and what is the attorney’s experience in those areas?